 - 2. Test and Laboratory Analytical Results: One (1) copy of all test and analytical results. - 3.
 Bills of Lading: One (1) copy of all bills of lading for materials received. - 4.
-Record Drawings: At the end of construction, the Contractor's surveyor shall prepare Record Drawings showing horizontal and vertical limits of the excavation areas; final grades and elevations; and other significant site features effected by or changed during construction.
+Record Drawings: At the end of construction, the Contractor's surveyor shall prepare Record Drawings showing horizontal and vertical limits of the excavation areas; final grades and elevations; horizontal and vertical location of the installed injection well, and other significant site features effected by or changed during construction.
 Record Drawings shall contain all components and be prepared as specified in Specifications Section 01720 Surveying.
 Record drawings shall clearly show the proposed work and the actually completed work, using "clouds" and annotations to show any and all differences between proposed and record work; this includes lining out any drawing notes that do not apply to record conditions and added notes to describe record conditions. - C. At completion of the Project, the Contractor shall submit three (3) electronic copies of all Record Documents to the Engineer.